Tuition Fee

 Architecture is a prestigious and creative profession that blends art, science, and technology to shape the environments we live in.
 The UK, with its rich architectural heritage and dynamic contemporary design scene, offers a vibrant setting for architects.
 In this guide, we’ll explore the journey toward becoming an architect in the UK, highlighting the educational requirements, registration process, job market, and practical advice for aspiring professionals.

-Registration and Certification as an Architect in the UK
+Architect Salary in the UK

-To legally call yourself an architect in the UK, you must register with the ARB.
+As mentioned above; to legally call yourself an architect in the UK, you must register with the ARB.
 This involves passing the Part 3 exam and demonstrating your competence through a portfolio of work.

 Becoming a Chartered Member of RIBA in the UK